 Prior to the first class, an online session will be offered to help students learn the technology associated with the classes and the nature of an online program.
 At least once during the program, students attend an annual meeting on campus for people to meet in person.

 This innovative curriculum is designed to be responsive to professional demands and to meet the highest academic standards.
 Core work and specialization opportunities have been integrated across the curriculum to create a base of both advanced knowledge and specialty knowledge that will prepare graduates for leadership in their chosen areas of concentration.

 To be considered for admission into KU's post-professional doctorate in occupational therapy, the following are required:

 A completed master's degree in any academic field (not exclusively in occupational therapy) must be completed prior to entering the program.

 Applicants must provide documentation of current state license to practice occupational therapy or NBCOT registration as an occupational therapist.

-The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to pay for a background check.
+The Joint Commission requires all incoming students to submit for and provide to KU a background check.
 This one-time fee must be paid directly to the company performing the background investigation.
-You will be asked to provide information and make the payment once you have been officially accepted into the program.
-For more information, please see the School of Health Professions Background Check Instructions.
+Students will be asked to provide information and make the payment after acceptance into the program.
+For more information, please see the School of Health Professions background check instructions.

 Technical Standards and Accommodations